Thewbi/armos/README.md

 Step 2. actually specifies the host folder and the path in the containered linux where to mount the host folder.
 To add this mount information, click on Images > <YOUR_IMAGE> > Run > Unfold 'Optional Settings'

-> Select the folder via the 'Host Path' input.
+Select the folder via the 'Host Path' input.
 Select the Container Path via the 'Container Path' input.
-> The Container Path is the folder inside the containered linux where the host folder will be mounted to.
+The Container Path is the folder inside the containered linux where the host folder will be mounted to.
-> The click run to start the container.
+Then click run to start the container.

 The Container is now part of the 'Containers / Apps' list.
 If you start the Container from the 'Containers / Apps' list it will automatically contain the configured mount.